 Check out my guide to volunteering abroad!

-Whether we will be able to travel after coronavirus measures are lifted is not really the issue.
-Borders and airports will eventually open up, and the gears of the mass tourism machine will start turning again.
-What matters is that we utilise these circumstances to reconsider our options and choose companies, destinations and activities that put our money where it has the most impact: in the hands of local businesses and initiatives.
+Borders and airports have opened up once more, and the gears of the mass tourism machine have started to turn again.
+What matters now is that we utilise these circumstances to reconsider our options and choose companies, destinations and activities that put our money where it has the most impact: in the hands of local businesses and initiatives.
 Sustainable tourism not only helps these businesses survive the coming economic recession but also ensures that local economies thrive on maintaining local culture, instead of exploiting it.

 When you book your next holiday, just keep this in mind: what really matters when visiting a place?
 Copying that famous Instagram post you once liked or experiencing the essence of a region’s culture while simultaneously investing in its future?